Due Friday, October 21 at 11:59 pm

 After completing this assignment, you will be able to…

-- Break down a problem into a collection of smaller, self-similar tasks.
+- Develop the recursive insight to decompose a problem into smaller, self-similar tasks.

-- Develop a recursive algorithm by dividing a problem into one or more base cases and one or more recursive cases.
+- Structure a recursive solution by dividing a problem into one or more base cases and one or more recursive cases.

 - Understand and trace execution through recursive function calls.

-- Apply techniques for testing and debugging recursive functions.
+- Apply techniques for testing, debugging, and analyzing recursive functions.

 This assignment consists of a short warmup exercise and four recursive functions.

-Practice with unit tests and debugging on recursive functions.
+Practice with unit tests and debugging and timing recursive functions.

 Determine whether an expression has properly matched pairs of bracketing characters.